simonschoe/ml-with-tidymodels/README.md

 ## Contents

-This 4 hour workshop gives a deep insight into `tidymodels`, a unified framework towards modeling and machine learning in `R` using tidy data principles.
-Participants will get to know tools that facilitate every step of the machine learning workflow, from resampling, over feature engineering and model building, to model tuning and performance evaluation.
+This lecture gives a deep insight into `tidymodels`, a unified framework towards modeling and machine learning in `R` using tidy data principles.
+It introduces and motivates tools that facilitate every step of the machine learning workflow, from resampling, over preprocessing and model building, to model tuning and performance evaluation.

-More specifically, after this workshop the participants will
+More specifically, after this lecture you will
 - be familiar with the core packages of the `tidymodels` ecosystem and hopefully realize the value of a unified modeling framework,
 - know how to design a full-fledged machine learning pipeline for a particular prediction task,
-- broaden their technical skill set by learning about declarative programming, hyperparameter scales and parallel processing, and
+- broaden your technical skills by learning about declarative programming, hyperparameter scales and parallel processing, and
-- most importantly, be capable of conducting their own machine learning projects in `R`.
+- most importantly, be capable of conducting your own machine learning projects in `R`.

 ## Agenda